-About Global Down Syndrome Foundation
+About the Global Down Syndrome Foundation

-The Global Down Syndrome Foundation is a public non-profit 501(c)(3) dedicated to significantly improving the lives of people with Down syndrome through Research, Medical care, Education and Advocacy.
-Formally established in 2009, the Foundation’s primary focus is to support the Linda Crnic Institute for Down Syndrome, the first academic home in the United States committed solely to research and medical care for people with Down syndrome.
+The Global Down Syndrome Foundation is a public non-profit 501(c)(3) dedicated to significantly improving the lives of people with Down syndrome through Research, Medical Care, Education and Advocacy.
+Formally established in 2009, Global’s primary focus is to support the Linda Crnic Institute for Down Syndrome, the first academic home in the United States committed solely to research and medical care for people with Down syndrome.
 Since Down syndrome is the least-funded genetic condition in the United States, fundraising and government advocacy to correct the alarming disparity of national funding for people with Down syndrome is a major goal.

-The Foundation is an inclusive organization without political or religious affiliation or intention.
+Global is an inclusive organization without political or religious affiliation or intention.

 Our Mission, Vision and Values

-Our goal is to significantly improve the lives of people with Down syndrome through research, medical care, education and advocacy.
+Our goal is to significantly improve the lives of people with Down syndrome through Research, Medical Care, Education and Advocacy.
 We work to educate governments, educational organizations and society in order to affect legislative and social changes so that every person with Down syndrome has an equitable chance at a satisfying life.

 A Personal Glimpse Into the Foundation’s Establishment